orosagustavo/orosagustavo/README.md

 # Welcome
-Hello, I'm **Gustavo Rosa**, a Physics student at **Federal University of Juiz de Fora - UFJF** in Brazil.
-I'm learning programming to implement solutions for physics-related problems and to develop new knowledge in Quantum Information and Quantum Computing.
+Hello, I'm **Gustavo Rosa**, a Physics Master student at **Federal University of Juiz de Fora - UFJF** in Brazil.
+I'm programming to implement solutions for physics-related problems and to develop new knowledge in Quantum Information and Quantum Computing.

 ## Skills
 Areas of knowledge that I'm working on: